MicrosoftDocs/power-platform/power-platform/guidance/white-papers/managed-environment-activation.md

 :::image type="content" source="../media/mae/image1.png" alt-text="A screenshot of the Pipelines screen in Power Apps.":::

 >[!Note]
-> Be sure to enable all environments **excpet the Developer type environment** within a pipeline as Managed Environments.
+> Is recomended to enable all environments, within a pipeline, as Managed Environments but the **Developer type environment are optional** and can be used in the pipeline without being activated as Managed Environment.

 It's a best practice for personal productivity solutions to be developed in a personal, development environment, which then can be deployed to target environment via pipelines.
 You may also consider settings up pipelines when creating new environments to facilitate ALM for citizen-led and pro-dev-led projects at scale.